AuON: A Linear-time Alternative to Orthogonal Momentum Updates

 \section{Introduction}

 \begin{quote} \emph{"If you want to achieve extraordinary progress in AI, you should enhance the optimizer, as it fundamentally determines how models learn."} \end{quote}

-Optimization in deep neural networks remains a central challenge, particularly due to the ill-conditioning of gradient and momentum updates.
-Empirically, these updates often exhibit a high condition number, with most of the energy concentrated in a few dominant directions.
+The pursuit of computational efficiency in training Large Language Models (LLMs) has catalyzed a shift away from purely scalar, coordinate-wise adaptive optimizers toward geometry-aware methods.
+For over a decade, the optimization landscape has been hegemonized by first-order adaptive moment estimation algorithms, principally Adam and its decoupled weight-decay variant, AdamW.
+These methods, while robust, operate under the simplifying assumption that the parameter space is Euclidean and that each parameter can be adapted independently based on its gradient history.
+However, as neural architectures have scaled into the regime of trillions of parameters—exemplified by models like the Mixture-of-Experts (MoE) limitations of this coordinate-wise paradigm have become increasingly stark.
+The inefficiencies manifest not merely in convergence speed but in the disconnect between the optimizer’s update steps and the underlying matrix structure of modern neural networks.
+Principally, Adam and its decoupled weight-decay variant, AdamW, suffer from ill-conditioning of gradient and momentum updates due to the momentum for a linear layer; naturally, a 2D matrix tends to become almost low-rank in practice.
+This means that only a small number of dominant directions really drive the updates.
+Although rare directions seem minor, they are often essential for effective learning and can help capture more nuanced patterns in the data.
+Empirically, these momentum updates often exhibit a high condition number, with most of the energy concentrated in a few dominant directions.